Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Experiment

 \paragraph{\textsc{Light tunnel}}

-We used another dataset of \citet{gamellaCausalChambersRealworld2025}; it contains real-world measurements from a light tunnel made of light sources, linear polarizers, and a light sensor.
-We use the data to formulate a task to predict the RGB image taken by the sensor, $y \in [0,1]^{3 \times 100 \times 100}$, from the light source configuration and the polarizer angles, $x \in \mathbb{R}^{5}$.
+We used a dataset comprising real-world measurements from a light tunnel made of light sources, linear polarizers, and a light sensor \citep{gamellaCausalChambersRealworld2025}.
+We use the data to formulate a task to predict RGB images taken by the sensor, $y \in [0,1]^{3 \times 100 \times 100}$, from the light source configuration and the polarizer angles, $x \in \mathbb{R}^{5}$.
 As an incomplete scientific model, we use the model ``F3'' presented in \citet{gamellaCausalChambersRealworld2025}, which models the effect of the polarizers in a frequency-dependent way.
 We treat nine parameters in the model F3 as unknown parameters to be estimated, i.e., $\theta \in \mathbb{R}^9$.
-Our hybrid model transforms the output of the scientific model with a convolutional neural net.
+Our hybrid model transforms the output of the scientific model with a convolutional neural net; so its architecture depends on function compositions more complicated than mere additive combinations.